anurag-aryan-tech/Mafia-Helper/README.md

 Running Mafia with LLMs as players is surprisingly complex.
 As the mediator, you must:

 - Track who is alive and dead
-- Remember each player’s secret role
+- Remember each player's secret role
 - Repeatedly rewrite and customize prompts
 - Maintain game state across day/night cycles
 - Coordinate multiple LLM chats simultaneously

-**Mafia Mediator’s Dashboard** solves this by acting as a **single source of truth** for the entire game.
+**Mafia Mediator's Dashboard** solves this by acting as a **single source of truth** for the entire game.

 > Think of it as a Dungeon Master screen—but for Mafia, and built specifically for AI players.